 That’s what I’ve learned about the title belts as I visit with Dave.
 I handle the belts with care, but what I’m really being gentle with are the memories I carry of Saturday nights at the Houston County Farm Center with my father, or Monday nights spent on the couch with my family or friends.
 These title belts still shine in my mind’s eye, in a time and place I’ve allowed to mellow and become perfect only in memory.
 I’ve discovered that these title belts are, in fact, pieces of history.
 I just didn’t expect them to be mine.

 Follow Bobby Mathews on Twitter: @BamaWriter

-All title belts shown here are property of Dave Millican, unless otherwise noted.
+All title belts shown here are the property of Dave Millican unless otherwise noted.